Your Ultimate Guide to Debt Settlement: Easy Button

 - Get creditors and collectors off your back.

-The biggest advantage of using a debt settlement company to just settle it is the debt amount that you currently have is lowered.
-Because the debt consolidation company will negotiate with your creditors, they have the ability to settle on an amount with them, having you pay less than what you owed originally to that creditor.
+The biggest advantage of using a debt settlement company is that they lower the current debt amount you have.
+Of course, if they negotiate successfully.
+The debt consolidation company will negotiate with your creditors.
+They have the ability to settle on an amount with them.
+Consequently, you pay less than what you owed originally to that creditor.

 Some debt consolidation lenders have been known to have the debt lowered beyond fifty percent, eliminating quite an expense for those of us with the outstanding debt.